Photo by CDC

 Garden Apartments: For basements and cellars in garden apartments, the major concerns will be vertical fire spread, limited ventilation, long hose stretches through court yards, and locating nearby hydrants for water supply.
 Depending on the setback, aerial operations can be another issue.

-As for floor and stair collapse, most garden apartments have exterior entrances or common areas to access the basement, unlike a residential basement where firemen have to crawl over the fire below to reach the interior stairs.
-The more likely danger lies in a collapse from above coming down on top of firemen.
+As for floor and stair collapse, most garden apartments have exterior entrances or common areas to access the basement, unlike a residential basement in a SFD where firemen have to crawl over the fire below them to reach the interior stairs.
+The more likely danger in a garden apartment is collapse from above coming down on top of firemen.

-Typically, in garden apartments, the basement will house utilities, laundry facilities, and storage areas for each apartment.
+Typically, the garden apartment basement will house utilities, laundry facilities, and storage areas for each apartment.
 There may be crawl spaces depending on the unit.
 There are plenty of fuel loads and void spaces present for rapid vertical fire spread in these basements.

 Construction: Garden style apartments are usually 2-4 stories, ordinary or frame construction with common stairs, or straight stairs for individual apartments.
 Some may have a lower basement apartment a few steps down below the curb line.